-For the NPR station in Philadelphia, WHYY, she reports and produces news spots and features.
-Her radio stories air on Morning Edition and the NewsWorks Tonight podcast, with web stories on Newsworks.org.
+She reports and produces newscast stories and features for the NPR station in Philadelphia (WHYY), with a focus on New Jersey.
+Her radio stories air on Morning Edition and WHYY's NewsWorks Tonight podcast, with web stories on Newsworks.org.

-Her reporting has also appeared in Scientific American, Philadelphia Business Journal, The Tab, Princeton Echo, Planet Princeton, and the Princeton Alumni Weekly.
+Her Scientific American story on the world's first pizza chef robot was called "creepier than lice and spiders" by The New York Post.
+Her reporting has also appeared in the Philadelphia Business Journal, The Tab, Princeton Echo, Planet Princeton, and the Princeton Alumni Weekly.

 AUDIO STORY: Listen on Soundcloud. | May 2, 2017.